energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 However I believe that developers (I suppose I'm really talking about past me here!) can focus on removing duplication by any means necessary, which, whilst solving the problem of the code being in more than one place, doesn't always produce a pleasing design full on reusable abstractions.

-*TODO: I need to read to rest of Don't Repeat Yourself and Orthogonality sections of The Pragmatic Programmer again to make sure I'm right about this, but...*

 In fact, Andy Hunt and Dave Thomas who introduced the concept in [The Pragmatic Programmer](https://pragprog.com/book/tpp/the-pragmatic-programmer), which is an excellent book and I encourage those who haven't read it to do so, spend a long time explaining different types of duplication and the ways they can arise, but they don't offer any advice on how you should get rid of the duplication.

 What I want to draw attention to is the link between abstractions and duplication that Steve Smith talks about.
 Steve Smith, [in his entry](http://programmer.97things.oreilly.com/wiki/index.php/Don%27t_Repeat_Yourself) to the book [97 Things Every Programmer Should Know]( http://programmer.97things.oreilly.com/wiki/index.php/Contributions_Appearing_in_the_Book), says: